 It’s your only position to post a link on Instagram that is hyperlinked and clickable for the user.

-Otherwise, you force them to copy and paste the link, which – let’s be honest – a lot of people might not do.
+Otherwise, you force them to copy and paste the link, which – let’s be honest – most people might don’t do.

 The problem with having only one link location is how limited your options become.